 For this anthology, edited by Robert Kingett and Randy Lacey, we’re looking for short stories between 500 and 8,000 words.

-We are looking for own-voice stories featuring blind or visually impaired protagonists, written by authors who are blind or visually impaired.
+We are looking for own-voice stories featuring protagonists who are blind, visually impaired, or experience vision loss, written by authors who are blind, visually impaired or experience vision loss.
 The story need not be about being visually impaired or blind, and can be any genre of fiction.

 Stories must be in English, though we invite diversity and dialects, including AAVE.